The Case for ISO 9001 Standards in Loss Assessing

 As every new company gains “first hand” knowledge of the benefits of ISO standards, they immediately ascribe to the advantages these standards bring to their organisation.
 Although securing an ISO accreditation does not guarantee success in business, it is a significant enabler of competitive advantage if harnessed in the correct manner.

 There is a lot data to capture, assess and manage that may not be perceived as directly beneficial to an organisation.
-Registration to and obtaining certification via ISO consultants may be a costly process.
-Research has established that the driving factor for the adoption of ISO 9001arises from the demands of an organisation’s customers.
+Registration to and obtaining certification via ISO consultants may be a costly process and you would not be the first organisation to ask the question how much does ISO 9001 cost.
+Research has established that the driving factor for the adoption of ISO 9001 arises from the demands of an organisation’s customers.

 What Should Loss Assessors Do About ISO Accreditation?